 Balancing chemical equations is a basic process in chemical reactions.
-A chemical equation of a chemical reaction cannot represent in unbalanced form.
-Therefore, we always balance them after writing reactants and products of a reaction.
+A chemical equation of a chemical reaction cannot be represented in an unbalanced form.
+Therefore, we always balance them after writing the reactants and products of a reaction.

 However, sometimes different reactions require different methods to balance their equations.
-Balancing a redox reaction and balancing redox equations with fractions is among the methods that don't follow custom procedures.
+Balancing a redox reaction and balancing redox equations with fractions are among the methods that don't follow custom procedures.

-Redox reactions are the reactions that involve oxidation and reduction reactions and carried out in aqueous mediums.
-It is also called an oxidation reduction reaction.
-It is a chemical reaction in which the oxidation number of an atom, molecule or ion is changed by losing or getting an electron.
+Redox reactions are the reactions that involve oxidation and reduction reactions and are carried out in aqueous media.
+It is also called an oxidation-reduction reaction.
+It is a chemical reaction in which the oxidation number of an atom, molecule, or ion is changed by losing or gaining an electron.

 Redox Reaction Example

-Photosynthesis is the best example of endergonic redox process.
-In photosynthesis, the light energy of chloroplasts is converterd into chemical energy which makes glucose (C6H12O6).
+Photosynthesis is the best example of an endergonic redox process.
+In photosynthesis, the light energy of chloroplasts is converted into chemical energy, which makes glucose (C6H12O6).

-In photosynthesis, the elections of hydrogen (H) are boosted by the light energy which makes those electrons to move from water to sugar.
-During this the water electrons are transferred to carbon dioxide and water molecules get splitted, this result in making of sugar.
+In photosynthesis, the electrons of hydrogen (H) are boosted by the light energy, which causes those electrons to move from water to sugar.
+During this, the water electrons are transferred to carbon dioxide, and water molecules are split, resulting in the formation of sugar.

 Redox Reactions in Basic Medium

-During redox reaction, if the concentration of H+ ions is more than OH- ions than the medium is considered as acidic.
+During a redox reaction, if the concentration of H+ ions is more than OH- ions, then the medium is considered acidic.

-Contrarily, in an aqueous solution comprising redox reaction the concentration of hydroxide ions is more than hydrogen ions then it is a basic medium.
+Contrarily, in an aqueous solution comprising a redox reaction, the concentration of hydroxide ions is more than hydrogen ions, then it is a basic medium.
 Therefore, we can say that an aqueous solution having a pH more than 7 is a basic medium.

 How to Balance Equations in Basic Medium?

-Redox processes in the basic medium involves having hydroxide ions (OH-) to be balanced, as bases liberate into OH- ions.
-To balance a chemical equation in a basic medium you have to follow the procedure in the same manner as for acidic conditions.
+Redox processes in the basic medium involve having hydroxide ions (OH-) to be balanced, as bases liberate into OH- ions.
+To balance a chemical equation in a basic medium, you have to follow the procedure in the same manner as for acidic conditions.

 However, the difference between acidic and basic medium equation balancing lies, adding hydroxide ions to both sides of the net reaction to balance hydrogen ions (H+).
 Moreover, water (H2O) must be formed when both OH− and H+ ions are present on the same side of the equation.

-• All common terms may be eliminated, no matter how many there are.
-The general steps taken to balance a chemical equation in basic medium involves:
+- All common terms may be eliminated, no matter how many there are.
+The general steps taken to balance a chemical equation in a basic medium involve:

-• Balance than the ionic compositions and atoms in each half reaction.
+- Balance the ionic compositions and atoms in each half reaction.

 Can you balance chemical equations with fractions?